harmonicinc-com/client-side-ad-tracking-android/README.md

      **Full Tracking (with views)** - Enables OMSDK verification, overlays, and ad choices:
      ```kotlin
+     // Must be called from the main thread when providing playerView
      adTrackingManager.onPlay(
         playerContext, // context in your player view (typically Activity or Fragment context)
         playerAdapter, // adapter created above